Updated December 30, 2019

 Theo blogs at Trip Crafting.

-Swimming with Sea Lions in The Galapagos Islands
+Swimming with Sea Lions in the Galapagos Islands

 I am a huge fan of watching and photographing the local wildlife on my travels, and so it’s no surprise The Galapagos Islands have been high up my bucket list for some time now!
 And when I finally got there last year, The Galapagos Islands blew me away.
 Not only was the scenery stunning with some of the best unspoilt beaches I’ve ever seen, but it was teeming with wildlife.

 The wildlife in the Galapagos has little reason to fear humans and the result is they will happily walk right up to you and poke their noses (or beaks) down your camera lens!
-But my absolute highlight in the Galapagos was swimming with sea lions.
+But my absolute highlight in regards to wildlife tourism in the Galapagos was swimming with sea lions.
 They are so curious and playful diving and swooping around you.
 It was such a privilege to be so close to such amazing wild animals who were choosing to interact with us – not being forced to in captivity.
 Visiting The Galapagos Islands was such a special experience, one I’m keen to repeat again one day!

 Leanne blogs at The Globetrotter GP.